qvest-digital/loginsrv/README.md

 | redirect_uri      | Alternative Redirect URI (optional)    |

 When configuring the oauth parameters at your external oauth provider, a redirect uri has to be supplied.
 This redirect uri has to point to the path `/login/<provider>`.
-If not supplied, the oauth redirect uri is caclulated out of the current url.
+If not supplied, the oauth redirect uri is calculated out of the current url.
 This should work in most cases and should even work if loginsrv is routed through a reverse proxy, if the headers `X-Forwarded-Host` and `X-Forwarded-Proto` are set correctly.

 ### Github Startup Example